-It’s got this addicting, smooth sauce that is this blend of tangy lime juice, salty coconut aminos, VERY subtle nutty-notes of tahini with juuuust a little sweetness that is going to make you feel very *100 emoji* about your dinner-eating-life for the evening.
+This easy low carb keto stir fry has got this addicting, smooth sauce that is this blend of tangy lime juice, salty coconut aminos, VERY subtle nutty-notes of tahini with juuuust a little sweetness that is going to make you feel very *100 emoji* about your dinner-eating-life for the evening.

 THEN – POW – just as your patting yourself on the back for a dinner-job-well-done, spicy SRIRACHA swoops in and warms up the back of your throat is this tingly, magic kinda way.

 Quick, easy, yummy, NOURISHING and SO SO satisfying.
 This Thai basil chicken recipe is IT.